 If you have any concerns about our service, our work, or our charges, you should discuss these first with the individual who has day-to-day control of your matter.

-If this person cannot satisfactorily address your concerns and you wish to make a complaint, please contact our Designated Complaints Handler, Niall Kelly, who is the Managing Director of the firm.
+If this person cannot satisfactorily address your concerns and you wish to make a complaint, please contact our Designated Complaints Handler, Niall Kelly.

-You can write to him at Banks Kelly Solicitors, Hamilton House, 1 Temple Avenue, London EC4Y 0HA or by fax on 0207 583 4676.
+You can write to him at Hamilton House, 1 Temple Avenue, London EC4Y 0HA or send an email to [email protected].

 Step One: Acknowledging your Complaint